ClemWasChoosen/ClemWasChoosen/README.md

 # Hello there 🖐

-I'm Clément, a french student in 2nd years of "Licence Informatique" based in Nancy (equivalent to BSc Computer Science).
+I'm Clément, a French student in 2nd years of "Licence Informatique" based in Nancy (equivalent to BSc Computer Science).
-My first goal is to become a Creative Web developer, so, I do everyting I can to achieve this.
+My first goal is to become a Creative Web developer, so, I do everything I can to achieve this.

 ## Some data about me